magfest/plugin_template/plugin_template/tests/README.md

 pip install tox
 ```

-To run all tests and pep8 validation from the command line:
+To run all tests and pycodestyle validation from the command line:
 ```
 tox
 ```

-To run pep8 validation only, without running any tests:
+To run pycodestyle validation only, without running any tests:
 ```
-tox -e pep8
+tox -e pycodestyle
 ```

-To run the tests only, without pep8:
+To run the tests only, without pycodestyle:
 ```
 tox -e py34
 ```